Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Connecting to Ara Tūhono - Pūhoi to Warkworth in the south, the Northland Corridor is made up of 3 Roads of National Significance (RoNS): Warkworth to Te Hana, Te Hana to Port Marsden Highway and Port Marsden Highway to Whangārei.

-Stretching from Warkworth to Whangārei, the road will address the critical resilience and safety issues facing the current road.
-Northland has one of the worst safety records in the country and SH1 over the Brynderwyn Hills was closed in both directions last year for 36 days and closed southbound only for 37 days – totalling 73 days.
+The Northland Corridor stretches 100km from Warkworth to Whangārei and will address the critical resilience and safety issues facing the current road.
+Northland has one of the worst safety records in the country and SH1 over the Brynderwyn Hills was closed in both directions last year for 36 days and closed southbound only for 37 days – totalling 73 days of disruption.

 The new road will unlock economic growth and productivity by moving people and freight efficiently, quickly, and safely across the region, support housing development and provide more resilience during extreme weather events.